brucefoster/REST-ITS/README.md

 #### How to run
 * Download and copy to local path contents of "master";
-* Run **restis core** with Node.JS:
+* Run Restis with Node.JS:
 ```
 node node-server.js
 ```
-* Web server of **restis** is now available at
+* Web server of Restis is now available at
 ```
 http://localhost:8020/
 ```

 #### How to use
-As for now, with restis you can send requests to REST API using POST, GET, PUT, DELETE methods with managable parameters and optional Basic Authentication and custom headers features.
+As for now, with Restis you can send requests to REST API using POST, GET, PUT, DELETE methods with managable parameters and optional Basic Authentication and custom headers features.
 These options are available directly from home page at `http://localhost:8020/`.

 #### Planned
 - [ ] Dashboard with such blocks as "Last testings", "Average response time", "Statistics" etc.